SeRi0uS007/SteamMarketToolbox/README.md

 - Expanding the lots list on one page to 100 items;
 - Displaying the 24 hours volume on a lot row.
+- Displaying all marketable apps in right menu for */market/search*

 > Warning.
 This is a beta release.
 Features are subject to change.